RemyLogisDom/remyxer/README.md

 Remyxer is dedicated to musician work, and use mulitple USB audio input/output device.

-It is suppose to reproduce like a recording studio but dedicated to musician work.
+It is supposed to act like a recording studio but more oriented to musician work.

 One input/ouput per musician to capture it own sound and play it in real time to the headphone.

-Remyxer can play a wav file during real time sound directly copied from the input (microphne) to the output (headphones).
+Remyxer add a wav file during real time sound directly copied from the input (microphne) to the output (headphones).

 The musician can play along with the wav sound track will hearing it own sound from the microphone.